 –When my period ends, I make sure to sterilise it again using the same method as above and store it away in the nifty little cloth bag it comes in ready for next time.
 Oh, and if you have a contraceptive coil inserted, please seek advice from your GP before using a mooncup.
 P.S I’d never even worn a tampon before trying the cup!

 Option 2: Washable pad (£7 for one, £14 for a starter pack)

 If you’re already using washable nappies as a mother, then using cloth sanitary towels is seriously a no brainer, especially when we consider that disposable sanitary pads are the worst offenders of all when it comes to the environment – that plastic part takes around 800 years (ie. never!) to decompose.
-I’ve tried a few different brands but my current fave include these pads from Etsy made my mega mum of four (they are ridiculously soft), these by Mama Designs Vicki which I love for being so slim fit and the Bloom and Nora ones which just do the trick really well, though I do find them quite bulky and they can slip out of place a little.
+I’ve tried a few different brands but my current fave include these pads from Etsy made my mega mum of four (they are ridiculously soft), these by Mama Designs Vicki which I love for being so slim fit, the Ethixx ones for not slip sliding around in pants, and the Bloom and Nora ones which definitely wash best out of all of the pads I’ve tried.